hapik/content_to_pdf/README.md

 3. Right mouse button for contex menu and left mouse button for starting RunWith extension
 4. You have nice PDF file on you screen

+# How to create custom ODT template (reference file) for pandoc
+1. Use pandoc to create empty ODT file
+2. Edit ODT file in LibreOffice (make changes in styles and page setup - not in the content of the file)

 # Script explanation

     #!/bin/bash